julianhough/ttr_latex_sty/README.md

 # ttr_latex_sty
-Latex resources for writing Type Theory with Record Type structures in latex.
+Resources for writing Type Theory with Record Type structures in latex.

 Includes:
 * ttr.sty (a style file for TTR)